-Lloyd Alter is managing editor of TreeHugger.
+Lloyd Alter is design editor of TreeHugger.
 He has been an architect, developer, inventor and prefab promoter.

-He contributes to Azure and Corporate Knights magazine, and is Adjunct Professor teaching sustainable design at Ryerson University School of Interior Design.
+He contributes to MNN.com, The Guardian, Azure and Corporate Knights magazines, and is Adjunct Professor teaching sustainable design at Ryerson University School of Interior Design.
 Lloyd is a Past President of the Architectural Conservancy of Ontario.

-In the course of his work developing small residential units and prefabs, Lloyd became convinced that we just use too much of everything- too much space, too much land, too much food, too much fuel, too much money, and that the key to sustainability is to simply ...
+In the course of his work developing small residential units and prefabs, Lloyd became convinced that we just use too much of everything- too much space, too much land, too much food, too much fuel, too much money, and that the key to sustainability ...

 Michael Graham Richard

 Michael has been with TreeHugger since 2005.
 He started out as a part-time writer, but after about a year (circa February 2006) he made the transition to full-time editor-in-chief.
 He held that role until January 2008 (the highlight of this period was of course the acquisition of TreeHugger.com by the Discovery Channel), and he's now editor of the Science & Technology and the Cars & Transportation categories (his two main loves).

 It was reading The Ecology of Commerce by Paul Hawken and Good News For A Change by David Suzuki and Holly Dressel that changed his life.
 Before that, he ...

 Margaret Badore is a multimedia reporter who covers food, fashion, health and sustainable living in New York City.
 She earned her undergraduate degree in writing and environmental studies at Sarah Lawrence College and has a master's degree from Columbia University's Graduate School of Journalism.
 She previously worked as assistant editor at DietsInReview.com.
 Her work has appeared on Seventeen.com and in Real Detroit Weekly.